travismacdonald/TrainingMode-CommunityEdition/README.md

 ## Changes From the Original
 - New Training Lab Features:
     - New neutral jump option for CPUs, set as the default.
-    - Jump actions no longer make the CPU SD.
+    - Jump actions no longer make the CPU self-destruct.
     - SDI multiplier is set to low by default.
     - This is just the beginning.
 Much more planned in the near future!
 - Features in progress: